M1-CHPS/glhpc/docs/lab5.md

 ## 4 - Report

-You are tasked in making a **maximum 3 page report (References not included)**.
+You are tasked with creating a report of **no more than 3 pages (excluding references)**.
 Your report must use the following structure:

 - 1) Environment and context
     - Give details on the machine you used for the experiments: CPU/Memory specifications, compiler version, python version, OS name and version, and any other details that helps characterize your setup.